Quest for optimal quantum resetting: protocols for a particle on a chain: Resetting Protocols

 \section{Resetting Protocols}

-Repeated projective measurement without resetting is unable to guarantee the detection in a quantum system while resetting strategies can help to ensure the detection.
-We discuss three different types of resetting protocols: Initial position resetting (IPR) $\mathcal{S}_{x_0}$\cite{yin2023restart}, most probable position resetting (MPR) $\mathcal{S}^{p}_{x_M}$ and adaptive MPR (Adaptive MPR) $\mathcal{S}^{p_I,p_F}_{x_M}$ respectively.
+Repeated projective measurement without resetting cannot guarantee the detection in a quantum system, while resetting strategies can help ensure the detection.
+We discuss three different types of resetting protocols: {\bla Initial position resetting (IPR) $\mathcal{S}_{x_0}$ introduced in Ref~\cite{yin2023restart}, and two new protocols proposed by us called, most probable position resetting (MPR) $\mathcal{S}^{p}_{x_M}$ and adaptive two-stage MPR $\mathcal{S}^{p_I,p_F}_{x_M}$ respectively.}